splunk-soar-connectors/archer/README.md

 Type: **generic**
 Read only: **False**

 Newly created attachment ID will be returned.
+Here the attachment would be created on the path specified in file repository section mentioned in the archer instance configuration.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS